 If you have permanent residence or indefinite leave to remain

-The process of applying to the EU Settlement Scheme is different if you have a permanent residence document or indefinite leave to remain.
+The process of applying to the EU Settlement Scheme is different if you have a permanent residence document or indefinite leave to enter or remain.

 If you have a valid ‘UK permanent residence document’